vijaybhargavchiluveru/AgriSentinel-AI/README.md

 * **Satellite Data:** Moving from drones to large-scale satellite monitoring.
 * **Edge AI:** Optimizing models to run on low-power devices in fields with no internet.
 * **Mobile App:** Push notifications for farmers so they get alerts directly on their phones.

+## Why This Matters
+Early detection of crop diseases and soil health problems can significantly reduce crop loss and improve agricultural productivity.
+AgriSentinel AI aims to support precision agriculture by providing farmers with data-driven insights that help them take preventive action before severe damage occurs.
 ### The Team
 This project was built by:
 * **Vijay Bhargav** – The Model Developer